brunch/coffee-script-brunch/README.md

 ## Installation

-Install the plugin via npm with `npm install --save-dev coffee-script-brunch`.
+Install the plugin via npm with `npm install coffee-script-brunch`.

 Or, do manual install:

 * Add `"coffee-script-brunch": "x.y.z"` to `package.json` of your brunch app.
-Pick a plugin version that corresponds to your minor (y) brunch version.
-* If you want to use git version of plugin, add `"coffee-script-brunch": "git+ssh://git@github.com:brunch/coffee-script-brunch.git"`.
+* If you want to use git version of plugin, add `"coffee-script-brunch": "brunch/coffee-script-brunch"`.

 ## Configuration